Himmele/Mindroid.cpp/README.md

 ### Ideas from Erlang ###

-Process (component) isolation is central to understanding “Concurrency Oriented Programming” (COP), and to the construction of fault-tolerant sodware.
+Process (component) isolation is central to understanding “Concurrency Oriented Programming” (COP), and to the construction of fault-tolerant software.

 1. Processes (components) have “share nothing” semantics.
 This is obvious since they are imagined to run on physically separated machines.